andrea-cavallo-98/Computational-Intelligence/README.md

 <!-- end of list -->
 In this way, operations on the board such as checking if a player has won, adding a cell etc. can be performed using bit-wise operations which are very efficient.
 #### Modalities
-The program allows to play agains the algorithm or to have two instances of the algorithm playing agains each other, by setting the appropriate parameters.
+The program allows to play agains the algorithm or to have two instances of the algorithm playing against each other, by setting the appropriate parameters.
 For the playing algorithm, it is possible to specify the following parameters:
 * `depth`: depth of the MinMax algorithm
 * `num_samples`: number of simulations performed by the Monte Carlo evaluation to provide the value of a node
  <!-- end of list -->